baskar-17/Know-me/short-info.md

 🌱 I’m currently learning Front-End

-💞️ I’m looking to collaborate on Developers
+💞️ I’m looking to collaborate with Developers

 📫 How to reach me baskar.official@outlook.in